publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXI/m__us_usc_t22_s282l.md

     (b) __Limitations on authorization of appropriations__

-        In order to pay for the subscription authorized in subsection (a) of this section, there are authorized to be appropriated, without fiscal year limitation, $50,000,000 for payment by the Secretary of the Treasury.
+        In order to pay for the subscription authorized in subsection (a), there are authorized to be appropriated, without fiscal year limitation, $50,000,000 for payment by the Secretary of the Treasury.

 ([Aug.
 11, 1955, ch.
 788][/us/act/1955-08-11/ch788], § 14, as added [Pub.
 L. 102–145][/us/pl/102/145], § 125(a), Oct.
 28, 1991, as added [Pub.
 L. 102–266][/us/pl/102/266], § 102, Apr.
 1, 1992, [106 Stat.
 97][/us/stat/106/97].)